fr3dsz/fr3dsz/README.md

 ## About Me

 I am a 3rd year Computer Science student at Mapúa University Makati Campus.
-I enjoy building web and mobile applications through academic projects and I am continuously developing my skills as a developer.
+I enjoy building web and mobile applications through academic projects and personal work, and I am continuously developing my skills as a full stack developer.

 ---